-Learning Agreements can be regarded as a sort of insurance that the courses you choose to attend at your higher education institution abroad will be recognized by your home university upon return.
+Learning Agreements are your insurance that the courses you choose to attend at your higher education institution abroad will be recognized by your home university upon return.

 Generally, there are two ways of recognizing coursework and examinations you complete abroad:

-Calculation of ECTS credits in cases of indirect recognition
+Conversion of Credits from abroad to ECTS credits in cases of indirect recognition

 The examination committee determines how many ECTS credits you will receive for a BI656 International Course.
-The number of credits awarded is calculated by converting the credits of the host university.
-As a result of this conversion, you might obtain credits or fewer than 6 ECTS credits for a course.
-Keep in mind that we can only recognize a maximum of 18 ECTS credits for International Courses in the master’s programs.
-Higher education institutions in European countries usually also use ECTS or credit systems that are equivalent to ECTS.
+The number of ECTS credits awarded is calculated by converting the credits of the host university.
+As a result of this conversion, you might obtain 5 ECTS credits or 7,5 ECTS credits and not the 6 ECTS credits that you get for most courses at the University of Mannheim.
+Keep in mind that we can only recognize a total of 18 ECTS credits for International Courses in the master’s programs.
+Higher education institutions in European countries usually also use ECTS credits or credit systems that are equivalent to ECTS.

 Should I choose courses for direct recognition or courses for indirect recognition?